Winchester Mystery House built for 38 years according to ghosts instructions to appease their souls by creating an outstanding mansion for them.

 Paranormal Events at the Winchester Mystery House

-But beside the gossip, other strange events attracted the attention and the curiosity from the neighbors and visitors of the mansion.
+But besides the gossip, other strange events attracted the attention and the curiosity from the neighbors and visitors of the mansion.

 A bell ringing at midnight and 2 a.m could be heard by the neighbors, for some, it would indicate the arrival and departure of the ghost that haunted Sarah Winchester.